Administrative assistant sounds like a fairly straight-forward job. Don’t assistants just answer phones, get coffee, and do filing?

 But today, administrative assistants play an absolutely vital role in every successful company and organization.

 Filing and phones are part of the job description, but there’s a lot more to it.

-So why is this role so important, and what does an office assistant really do?
-Let’s break down the top 10 most common responsibilities.
+So why is this role so important, and what does an admin assistant really do?
+Let’s break down the 10 most common tasks and responsibilities.

 1. Answering phones, emails, and online inquiries

-Office assistants are often the first point of contact within a business or organization.
+Admin assistants are the first point of contact within a business or organization.
 That means they respond to all incoming inquiries, including:

 - Phone calls